-where $\operatorname{in}(t)$ is the in-degree of node t, defined as the sum of edge weights coming into t; $\operatorname{out}(t)$ is the out-degree of node t, defined similarly.
+where in(t) is the in-degree of node t, defined as the sum of edge weights coming into t; out(t) is the outdegree of node t, defined similarly.
 In other words, a template receives a high score if it is "used" by many frequent wishes but does not match many frequent content-only wishes.
-To create the final set of template features, we apply the threshold $\operatorname{score}(t) \geq 5$.
+To create the final set of template features, we apply the threshold score(t) > 5.
 This produces a final list of 811 templates.
-Table 4 lists some of the top templates ranked by $\operatorname{score}(t)$.
+Table 4 lists some of the top templates ranked by score(t).
 While some of these templates still contain time- or scope-related words ("for my family"), they are devoid of specific topical content.
-Notice that we have automatically identified several of the manually derived templates in Table 3, and introduce many new variations that a learning algorithm can leverage.
+Notice that we have automatically identified several of the manually derived templates in Table 3, and introduce many new variations that a learning algorithm can take advantage of.